If you’re thinking about taking the leap – or rather, settling down in a home you can call your own – check out this cheat sheet.

 3. Know The Score

 A good credit score is one way of assuring lenders that if you get a loan, you’ll pay it back.
 Get a copy of your credit report and score before you begin applying for loans.
 That way, you’ll know what interest rates to expect or if you’re likely to be turned down – if your score is too low.
 If you don’t like what you see, improve your credit score by working with a financial planner to pay off debt.
+At HUECU all qualified borrowers will obtain the most competitive rate but you should aim for a credit score of 720+.

 4. Get Pre-Approved